Ethiopia Tax Calculator (2026)

 How much income tax do I pay in Ethiopia if I earn 100,000 ETB per year?

-What is the employee pension contribution rate in Ethiopia?
+What is the highest income tax rate in Ethiopia?

-Is there a minimum income threshold before I have to pay taxes in Ethiopia?
+Do I have to pay social security contributions in Ethiopia?

 Compare Ethiopia with another country